All Final Fantasy games are produced by Square Enix.

-Each main game features an exciting story, often centred around defeating a powerful enemy set on destroying the world.
-Each mainline title is largely stand-alone which makes Final Fantasy a great series of games to jump in wherever you choose.
+Each main game features an exciting story, often centered around defeating a powerful enemy set on destroying the world.
+Each mainline title is largely standalone which makes Final Fantasy a great series of games to jump in wherever you choose.

 You can expect epic fantasy settings, a memorable cast of characters, magic-infused combat that usually involves calling forth summons and a few recurring elements.